Civics Education is the Foundation for Global Citizenship

 - Explore the electoral process in local, state, and federal elections.
 Discuss the role of the electoral college and the use of primaries and caucuses for selecting presidential candidates.
 Study how a presidential candidate can win without winning the popular vote and debate whether the electoral college is still needed.

 - Study suffrage, voting requirements, voter districts, and the history of voter access and rights.
 Debate whether or not the voting age should be lowered to include more youth.
-Debate whether current voting districting processes and voter laws are constitutional.
+Debate the role of gerrymandering and whether current voting districting processes and voter laws are constitutional.

 - Study candidates’ campaign platforms and the relevant issues in current elections, such as immigration, trade, or equal rights.
 Youth can act as campaign advisors by writing, or rewriting, candidates’ key platform messages so that they resonate with different constituencies.
 Or, youth can create a graphic or website to help peers understand where the candidates stand on the issues.
 Students can also debate the issues as if they were the candidates while peers create questions and explore the role of a debate moderator.
 Or, students can write a political cartoon on a candidate’s position.